PipedreamHQ/docs/docs/notebook/sources/README.md

 ### How Pipedream handles JSON payloads

+JSON is the main data exchange format on the web today.
+Pipedream optimizes for the case where you've sent JSON as the source event to a workflow.

 When you send JSON in the HTTP payload, or when JSON data is sent in the payload from a webhook provider, **Pipedream converts that JSON to its equivalent JavaScript object**.
-The trigger data can be referenced using the `steps` object.
+The trigger data can be referenced using either `event` or the `steps` object.

+You can confirm this JSON -> JavaScript object conversion occurred by examining the `event.inferred_body_type` property.
+If this is JSON, we correctly recognized the payload as such, and converted `event.body` to an object accordingly.

+In the [Inspector](/notebook/inspector/), we present `event.body` cleanly, indenting nested properties, to make the payload easy to read.
+Since `event.body` is a JavaScript object, it's easy to reference and manipulate properties of the payload using dot-notation.

 ### Cross-Origin HTTP Requests